yeslogic/prince-docs/docs/tables.md

         width: 90%
     }

-Note that if the `` property has value `auto` (which is the default value), the `` property will be ignored and automatic table layout will be used instead.
+Note that if the `width` property has value `auto` (which is the default value), the `table-layout` property will be ignored and automatic table layout will be used instead.

 The basic rules used by Prince are as follows: